centria/cs-exercises-20/README.md

 #### Exercise_36

-* CrEate a program, which asks the user for integers.
+* create a program, which asks the user for integers.
 If the number is zero, exit the program.
 If the number is negative, give the user message "That is negative".
 If the number is positive, output the number, raised to its second power (the number multiplied with itself).

 ```console
 Give a number: